27-Year-Old Defenseman – Vancouver Canucks

 Signed a five-year, $22.25 million contract extension with the Canucks in March of 2015.

-Tanev (back) will return to the lineup Thursday night against the Sharks.
+Tanev (upper body) will return to Vancouver's lineup for Tuesday's game against the Predators.

 To instantly reveal our fantasy analysis of every player – including Chris Tanev – simply subscribe now.